meolar/supertux-wiki/Badguys-World-2.md

 The Dart Trap is a stationary skull imbedded on a wall shooting out glowing darts out of its mouth in regular intervals.
 The darts fly in a straight line, hurt Tux and cannot be destroyed.

+In Corrupted Forest, the Dart Trap appears as a Corrupted Granito.

 | Property       | Status |
 |----------------|--------|